weakish/docs-en/views/rest_api.md

 Keys can only contain letters, numbers, and underscores.
 Values can be anything encoded in JSON.

-Each AVObject belongs to a Class (table in traditional database terms).
+Each object belongs to a class (table in traditional database terms).
 We recommend to use `CapitalizedWords` to name your classes, and `mixedCases` to name your attributes.
 This naming style helps to improve code readability.

-Each time when an AVObjects is saved to the cloud, a unique `objectId` will be assigned to it.
+Each time when an objects is saved to the cloud, a unique `objectId` will be assigned to it.
 `createdAt` and `updatedAt` will also be filled in by the cloud which indicate the time the object is created and updated.
 These attributes are preserved, and you cannot modify them yourself.
-For example, the AVObject above could look like this when retrieved:
+For example, the object above could look like this when retrieved:

 ```json
 {